hydroclaus/hgs_grammar/README.md

 # HydroGeoSphere Language Grammar

-This repository contains the necessary files for codehighlighting of [HydroGeoSphere][hgs] input files ("grok files"): The definition of the syntax of such input files, and the definition of which syntax to show in what coloring options.
+This repository contains the necessary files for codehighlighting / 'syntax'-highlighting of [HydroGeoSphere][hgs] input files (`grok`, `mprops`, etc.): The definition of the syntax of such input files, and the definition of which syntax to show in what coloring options.

+## Features:

-__Signature Feature__: Everything between "Skip on" and "Skip off" is highlighted as a block comment.
+- everything between "Skip on" and "Skip off" is greyed out as a block comment;
+- the "problem description" at the beginning is greyed out as a block comment;
+- comments indicated by a "!" are greyed out (as comments);
+- file endings (`.txt`, etc.) of input files are coloured;
+- numbers are highlighted;
+- domain names (porous medium, surface, etc.) are highlighted;
+- certain keywords ('end', 'clear', 'choose') are highlighted;

 There are various options for text editors that understand this setup, it is tested using [TextMate][TM] on OSX and [SublimeText][ST] (versions for various flavours of operating systems exist).
-Other text editors that understand `tmLanguage` syntax specifications exist.
+Other text editors that understand `tmLanguage` syntax specifications exist (Atom, Visual Studio Code, etc.).

 <figure>
     <img src='./img/screenshot_TM.jpg' alt='Screenshot of TextMate with hgs syntax highlighted.' />